 The insurance companies calculate these quotes based on multiple factors, such as gender, location, vehicle, general driving behavior, the value of your car, annual mileage driven, etc.

 The national average car insurance premium is $2,646.
 However, this figure can be different, depending on the state you live in and other factors.
-Here are some factors that affect car insurance quotes.

 Where you live matters a lot in terms of determining your auto insurance quotes.
 Insurance in some states, such as Ohio and North Carolina, is cheaper than insurance in Louisiana and Michigan.